mjtechguy/terransible-wirehole/terraform/aws/README.md

 6. Change into the `ansible` directory by running `cd ansible`
 7. Copy the `ansible.cfg.example` to `ansible.cfg`.
 The default values provided will work, but feel free to update to your liking if you are familiar with Ansible
 8. Run `ansible aws -m ping` and make sure it returns a `pong` confirming your connectivity.
 If there are no errors, move the the next step.
-9. Run `anible-playbook aws_main.yml` and it will run through all of the provisioning steps and reboot the Wirehole host once to install updates.
+9. Run `ansible-playbook aws_main.yml` and it will run through all of the provisioning steps and reboot the Wirehole host once to install updates.
 10. If everything went well, look in the `wg_client_configs/aws` directory and you should find 10 configuration files for 10 Wireguard peers (Peer1 - Peer10)
 11. Install Wireguard on your desired devices: https://www.wireguard.com/install/
 12. Copy the config from `Peer1/peer1.conf` to your client.